Physical Optics Model to Evaluate Mid-Spatial Frequency Errors on the Point Spread Function: Discussion and conclusions

 \section{Discussion and conclusions}

 In this work, we presented a model to simulate the effects of MSF structures on the surfaces of lenses with diffraction integrals.
 The general mathematical model can calculate the field on the image plane grid.
+The obtained solution is independent of aberrations.
+Hence, the method can be used to calculate the PSF under influence of classical aberrations combined with MSF structures.
 If the convolution is performed without Fourier transformations, the grid in the plane with the MSF structures can be independently defined from the grid in the image plane.
 This gives more flexibility in calculating the PSF but as a result the computational complexity is higher.
 It is however possible to parallelise the computation.

 The mathematical model has been verified in an experimental setup, where we observed agreement between the measurements and simulations.
 However, we should take into consideration that the model has been tested for a low NA.
 Increasing the NA in the setup is not easy because for higher NA the required resolution of the detector can become too large.
 In future works, this could be circumvented by working with higher NA setups and phase retrieval.
 The field can be measured in image space in a more convenient plane and then be propagated to the image plane of the optical system.